mgazeel/muslrust-texlive/README.md

 export SSL_CERT_DIR=/etc/ssl/certs
 ```

-You can also hardcode this in your binary, or, more sensibly set it in your running docker image.
-The [openssl-probe crate](https://crates.io/crates/openssl-probe) can be also be used to detect where these reside.
-If you use [distroless:static](https://github.com/GoogleContainerTools/distroless/blob/main/base/README.md), you can avoid this.
+These can be [hardcoded in your Dockerfile](https://docs.docker.com/engine/reference/builder/#env), or you can rely on the [openssl-probe crate](https://crates.io/crates/openssl-probe) to detect the cert location.
+You should not have to do this if you are using the static variants of `distroless` or `chainguard`.

 ### Diesel and PQ builds